Pooja-4NI24EC406/OTA-folded-cascode/README.md

 ### DESIGN QUESTION WITH EQUATION<br>
  Design a single-stage folded-cascode operational amplifier using 180nm CMOS technology with a ±0.9V supply (1.8V total).
-The amplifier should use an NMOS differential input pair for improved common-mode range and an actively biased PMOS cascode load to achieve high gain.
-The design must target a DC gain of at least 50 dB, consume approximately 0.35 mW power.
-The tail current should be around 10 µA and maximum output swing=1.6V
+The amplifier should use an NMOS<br>
+ differential input pair for improved common-mode range and an actively biased PMOS cascode load to achieve high gain.
+The design must target a DC gain<br>
+ of at least 50 dB, consume approximately 0.35 mW power.
+The tail current should be around 10 µA and maximum output swing=1.6V<br>

  Given,<br>
 maximum output swing ,<br>